 9. Mall De Goa

 Established in 2016, Mall De Goa is Goa's largest shopping mall.
 It is owned by the Jai Bhuvan Group and is easily accessible by road.
-You can shop here till your heart desires as there are 82 retail stores to choose from like Marks & Spencer's, Tommy Hilfiger, etc and also a good food court offering everything from McDonald's to The Yellow Chilli.
+You can shop here until you drop at their 82 retail stores to choose from while also eating from their great food court.

 Address: NH17 Highway, Porvorim Timings: 11 AM onwards Highlights: A variety of branded retail stores